대수다양체

 As with sheaf cohomology, this definition makes sense for arbitrary sheaves, but we are mainly concerned with \(\QCoh(X)\).

-For this definition to be well-defined—that is, for \(\check{C}^\bullet(\mathcal{U}, \mathcal{F})\) to actually be a complex—the coboundary map must actually be a coboundary map: we need \(d^2=0\).
-This can be verified directly by expanding the above formula and checking the sign cancellations.
-Consequently, \(\check{C}^\bullet(\mathcal{U}, \mathcal{F})\) is a cochain complex, and thus we can define the following.
+For this definition to be well-defined, that is, for \(\check{C}^\bullet(\mathcal{U}, \mathcal{F})\) to actually be a complex, the coboundary map must actually be a coboundary map: we need \(d^2=0\).
+This can be verified directly by expanding the above formula and checking the sign differences.
+In conclusion, \(\check{C}^\bullet(\mathcal{U}, \mathcal{F})\) is a cochain complex, and thus we can define the following.

-Definition 4 The Čech cohomology \(\check{H}^p(\mathcal{U}, \mathcal{F})\) defined by the above data is the cohomology of the Čech complex:
+Definition 4 We define the Čech cohomology \(\check{H}^p(\mathcal{U}, \mathcal{F})\) determined by the above data as the cohomology of the Čech complex

 Example 5 (\(p = 0\)) By the definition of the Čech complex, \(\check{C}^0(\mathcal{U}, \mathcal{F}) = \prod_i \mathcal{F}(U_i)\), and the coboundary map from \(\check{C}^0\) to \(\check{C}^1\) is

-We will soon show that in favorable situations, Čech cohomology and sheaf cohomology always agree as above.
-For now, let us see how the case \(p=1\) measures the failure of gluing.
+We will soon show that in good situations, Čech cohomology and sheaf cohomology always agree as above.
+For now, let us first see how this measures the failure of gluing in the case \(p=1\).

 Example 6 (\(p = 1\)) A 1-cochain is a collection of sections \(s_{ij} \in \mathcal{F}(U_i \cap U_j)\) on each \(U_i \cap U_j\), and a 1-cocycle is one satisfying the cocycle condition

-Thus, a nontrivial element of \(\check{H}^1(\mathcal{U}, \mathcal{F})\) reflects the discrepancy that appears when trying to glue these three pieces of data \(s_{ij}, s_{jk}, s_{ik}\) together, and this is precisely the failure of gluing mentioned above.
+Therefore, a nontrivial element of \(\check{H}^1(\mathcal{U}, \mathcal{F})\) reflects the discrepancy that appears when trying to glue these three pieces of data \(s_{ij}, s_{jk}, s_{ik}\) together, and this is what we call the failure of gluing mentioned above.

-Definition 7 The Čech cohomology of \(X\) is defined as the direct limit over all open covers:
+Definition 7 We define the Čech cohomology of \(X\) as the direct limit over all open covers

-In general, it is not guaranteed that the \(\check{H}^p(X, \mathcal{F})\) of Definition 7 is isomorphic to the \(H^p(X, \mathcal{F})\) of Definition 1, but fortunately for most sheaves that appear in algebraic geometry, the two agree.
+In general, the \(\check{H}^p(X, \mathcal{F})\) of Definition 7 and the \(H^p(X, \mathcal{F})\) of Definition 1 are not guaranteed to be isomorphic, but fortunately for most sheaves that appear in algebraic geometry, the two coincide.
 Showing this requires some technical machinery.

 - An injective object \(\mathcal{F}\) in \(\Sh(X)\) is called an injective sheaf.

-Of course, the condition we want at the cohomology level is the first one.
-Let us first examine the relationships among the concepts above.
+The condition we want at the cohomology level is of course the first one.
+Let us first examine the relationship between these concepts.

 Lemma 9 An injective sheaf \(\mathcal{F}\) is flasque.